 (2) CONTENTS OF THE APPLICATION OR RESOLUTION.
 An application or resolution under sub.
 (1) shall contain a legal description of the highway to be discontinued or of the proposed highway to be laid out or altered and a scale map of the land that would be affected by the application.
 Upon completion of the requirements of sub.
-(1), the governing bodies of the municipalities, acting together, shall proceed under ss.
+(1), the governing bodies of the municipalities, acting together in cooperation, but voting upon applications or resolutions as separate governing bodies, shall proceed under ss.
 82.10 to 82.13.